Send the link below via email or IMCopy

 Viewing the Whole Picture

-The protagonist moves beyond the final terrors of change that are founded in his/her ignorance by viewing a true example of sacrifice.
-The protagonist is still in the midst of the journey but s/he is now willing to accept what is required of him/her to complete the mission.
+The protagonist usually realizes their gift here.
+They are forced to overcome death literally or through example and move beyond the final terrors of change.
+Her/his journey shifts its focus from self to others.
+S/he still in the midst of the journey but s/he is now willing to accept what is required of her/him to complete the mission.

 The Ultimate Boon